 Andy is the Portfolio Manager for the Australian Shares and the Emerging Companies funds.
-In March this year, he celebrated 10 years at the helm of our flagship fund, the Australian Shares Fund.
+In March 2018 he celebrated 10 years at the helm of our flagship fund, the Australian Shares Fund.
 He shares his thoughts on the changes he’s seen over the last decade and the new opportunities now available to investors.

 What got you interested in investing?